 - Careful Monitoring: Closely monitor the patient for signs and symptoms of compartment syndrome.
 This includes assessing the level of pain, checking for pain with passive stretching of the muscles, and evaluating sensation and motor function.

-- Avoid Tight Casts or Dressings: When applying casts or dressings, ensure that they are not too tight.
+- Avoid Tight Casts or Dressings: When applying casts or dressings, make sure they are not too tight.
 Leave enough room for swelling to occur without restricting blood flow.
 Bivalving (splitting) the cast may be necessary to accommodate swelling.

 - Pain Management: Provide adequate pain relief to the patient.
 Uncontrolled pain can exacerbate the signs and symptoms of compartment syndrome.
-However, be cautious with opioid medications, as they can mask the pain associated with compartment syndrome.
+On the flip side, be cautious with opioid medications, as they can mask the pain associated with compartment syndrome.

 - Patient Education: Educate the patient and their family about the signs and symptoms of compartment syndrome and the importance of seeking immediate medical attention if they develop.